MicrosoftDocs/customer-insights/ci-docs/predictions-overview.md

 ### View the input data usability report

 The input data usability report provides a consolidated view of the errors and warnings that your out-of-box predictions may be generating.
-It also gives recommendations how to improve the model performance.
+It also gives recommendations on how to improve the model performance.

 The report is available after a model has completed its training process.
 It's created for each model separately, regardless if it completed successfully or not.

 On the **My predictions** tab, select the prediction and choose **Input data usability report**.

-> [TIP]
-> View the report from the model results page by selecting **Input data usability report**.
+Or from the prediction details view, select **Input data usability report**.

 :::image type="content" source="media/input-data-usability-report.png" alt-text="Example of an input data usability report showing a table with errors, warnings, and recommendations.":::